Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 ## Final Thought

-AI tools like Cursor aren’t risky because they’re malicious.
-They’re risky because they’re helpful without judgment.
+AI tools like Cursor aren't risky because they're malicious.
+They're risky because they're helpful without judgment.

 Treat them like teammates.
 Coach them.
 Gate them.
 Audit them.

 Cursor evolves quickly.
 Revisit policies quarterly, and keep an eye on docs, GitHub, and trusted security blogs.

-And when in doubt, assume they’ll do exactly what you said — and nothing you meant.
+And when in doubt, assume they'll do exactly what you said — and nothing you meant.

 # 📚 Sources & Further Reading